by Joy O'Renick | August 10, 2023

 Had someone told me 10 years ago that I would one day be the CEO of a fashion company, I would have laughed, a lot.
 I was a longtime principal and education director who absolutely loved my work and had no intention of changing my career path.
 But something shifted when I bumped up against this ludicrous, and fixable, barrier facing petite professional women like myself.
 Despite my utter lack of experience, and the very real financial risk involved in starting a fashion line of any sort, I decided that equitable opportunities for women -particularly short ones - couldn’t exist if we continued to go without necessities like professional clothing that acknowledges our biological reality.
 MARION, my sustainable maternity workwear brand, was born about 7 months later.

 I originally considered making MARION a petite-exclusive maternity office wear brand.
 After all, they say write what you know, and I deeply understood the experience of short pregnant women.
 In my maternity shopping process, though, I had noticed a need for more quality maternity work clothes in all sizes.
-So, in order to meet the needs of a larger group of working mamas, MARION is now a "standard" maternity brand that prioritizes our petite collection.
+So, in order to meet the needs of a broader group of working mamas, MARION is now a "standard" maternity brand that prioritizes our petite collection.
 All of MARION’s designs are either offered in petite and standard sizes, or are petite-friendly, meaning the styles suit a petite frame while also working for taller women.
 We recently launched our PETITE Collection page to take the guesswork out of shopping for our petite clientele - if it's on the page, it's good for short shoppers.
 The collection includes petite maternity and breastfeeding dresses, petite maternity pants and skirts, suits, petite-friendly maternity leggings and jeans, petite-friendly maternity and nursing tanks, and the list goes on.